-Currently, CoinSpot caters to the local Australian market.
-Cryptocurrency is a borderless technology, but exchanges like CoinSpot are still subject to local laws and regulations.
+Currently CoinSpot caters to the local Australian market only.
+Cryptocurrency is a borderless technology, but exchanges like CoinSpot are still be subject to local laws and regulations.
 This can be both an advantage and a disadvantage.

 Traders who want more flexibility might prefer a service that’s not subject to Australian law, but others might enjoy the peace of mind that comes from using a compliant exchange that also offers Australian-based customer service.

 As of April 2018, CoinSpot also complies with new AML-CTF (anti-money laundering and counter-terrorism financing) rules monitored by the Australian Transaction Reports and Analysis Centre (AUSTRAC).
 This means the platform must verify the identities of its customers, report suspicious transactions and those that exceed $10,000, and keep transaction records for seven years.

 Cryptocurrency regulation in Australia is subject to ongoing debate in Canberra.
 This is something all crypto traders should be mindful of when weighing investment risks.
 Nonetheless, it’s clear the Australian Government is taking a progressive attitude towards cryptocurrency and blockchain technology.
 Future regulation may change how cryptocurrency is purchased, traded or taxed locally but, at least for the foreseeable future, Australia looks to remain a crypto-friendly environment.

 Which payment methods are accepted?